CodePurble/sap/README.md

 |OUT|Load Accumulator data into Output Register|
 |HLT|Stop processing|

-## SAP-1 Op-Code
+### Op-Codes

 Each instruction has a binary equivalent op-code which must be loaded to the computer's memory.
 The table below represents each instruction along with it's op-code.

 | Mnemonic | Op-code |
 |:---:|:---:|